Wemino/VorpalFix/README.md

 - Fixed typos in script files affecting texture and sound paths to prevent missing assets.

-- Fixed menu-related issues when playing on Linux via Proton (set `FixProton = 1` in `VorpalFix.ini`, see https://github.com/ValveSoftware/Proton/issues/8179)
+- Fixed menu-related issues when playing on Linux via Proton.

 - Corrected display scaling on high‑DPI monitors.